jake-bladt/fullstack-js-book/manuscript/chapter03.md

-# Chapter 3: a different full-stack application with Angular and Firebase
+# Chapter 3: serverless full-stack with Angular and Firebase